Efficient Inference for Coupled Hidden Markov Models in Continuous Time and Discrete Space: EFFICIENT INFERENCE FOR LATENT INTERACTING PARTICLE SYSTEMS

 where $0=t_0<t_1<\dots<t_M=T$ is a time grid containing $\{\tau_k\}_{k=1}^K$ with $\Delta_{t_m} = t_m-t_{m-1}$, and $q^\psi_0$ is an approximate posterior initial distribution.
-Note that optimizing the objective in \ref{eq:approx_fwd_kl} does not require backpropagating through the sampled trajectories, avoiding the need to use reparameterization tricks \citep{jang2017categorical} or score-function gradients \citep{williams1992simple}.
+Note that, although omitted for notational simplicity, $s^\psi_{i,t_m}$ is conditioned on future observations $y_{>t_m}$.
+We optimize this objective with respect to the parameters $\psi$, while holding $\theta$ fixed.
+Note that optimizing \eqref{eq:approx_fwd_kl} does not require backpropagating through the sampled trajectories, avoiding the need to use reparameterization \citep{jang2017categorical} or REINFORCE \citep{williams1992simple}.